Strathpine Intellectual Property Lawyers

 Once properly filed and depending upon the nature of the work, copyright generally lasts seventy years after the author’s death or the first publication after the author’s death.

-Patent law covers devices, substances, methods, or processes which involve human intervention and are new, inventive, and useful.
+Patent law covers devices, substances, methods, or processes that involve human intervention and are new, inventive, and useful.
 Before a patent can be formally registered, it must undergo a rigorous application process conducted under the Patents Act of 1990.
 When properly registered, patents protect the patent owner’s rights to exclusively commercially exploit their registered invention during the life of the patent.

 Excluded from patent law are inventions which involve humans and biological processes.
 Also excluded are: scientific principles, discoveries, artist’s creations, mathematic models or plans, abstract ideas, and other purely mental processes.
 Software patentability is currently questionable, with recent cases debating this very topic.
 If you have any questions it is imperative to seek legal advice, particularly when the law in question is still relatively undecided.